General Carpenter Pre-Apprenticeship Program for Youth

 Additional Resources for Applicants

-The math practise quiz is an integral component for students to practise prior to starting Level 1 General Carpenter training.
-Here are some resources to assist you in preparing for the math component of the training program.
+The math practice quiz is an integral component for students to practise their math skills prior to starting Level 1 General Carpenter training.
+Below are resources to assist you in preparing for the math component of the training program.

 Information for Employers

-Want to hire a trained graduate from the General Carpenter Pre-Apprenticeship Program for Youth?
+Want to hire a trained graduate from the General Carpenter Pre-Apprenticeship Program?
 As an employer looking to participate in the program, you must:

 Benefits to Employers